Keeping your home

 Keeping up to date with the rent

-You may be able to get Housing Benefit help with paying your rent.
-Before you take on a tenancy and claim Housing Benefit, you can ask the Council for a pre-tenancy determination if you rent privately.
+You may be able to get help to pay your rent with Housing Benefit.
+Before you take on a tenancy and claim Housing Benefit, you can ask us for a pre-tenancy determination if you rent privately.

 This will give you the rent figure which will be used to work out your Housing Benefit.
 However, the pre-tenancy determination does not guarantee that you will get Housing Benefit or tell you the amount you will get.